Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Introduction

-To summarize our contributions: (i) To our knowledge, we are the first to present a side-by-side analysis of FNO and U-Net like architectures on their ability to model complex multi-scale spatio-temporal phenomena.
-In doing so, we present new architecture designs based on modern updates to U-Nets. (ii) We generalize to different PDE parameters and time-scales showing promising results for single surrogate models as exemplified in Figure~\ref{fig:figure_1}. (iii) We propose a unified PyTorch based framework for enabling easy side-by-side comparisons of PDE operator learning methods which we plan to open-source.
+To summarize our contributions: (1) To our knowledge, we are the first to present a side-by-side analysis of FNO, ResNet, and U-Net like architectures on their ability to model complex multi-scale spatio-temporal phenomena.
+In doing so, we present new architecture designs based on modern updates to U-Nets.
+(2) We generalize to different PDE parameters and time-scales showing promising results for single surrogate models as exemplified in Figure~\ref{fig:figure_1}.
+(3) We propose a unified PyTorch based framework for enabling easy side-by-side comparisons of various PDE operator learning methods which is available at \url{https://github.com/microsoft/pdearena}.